-In late-1960s Oregon, Jerome Henry "Jerry" Brudos killed at least four women and used their dead bodies for his twisted fantasies.
+In the late 1960s, Jerome Henry "Jerry" Brudos killed at least four women in Oregon — and used their corpses for his necrophilic fantasies.

 Jerry Brudos became obsessed with women’s shoes when he was just five years old.
 The year was 1944, and the youngster happened to notice a pair of stilettos in a junkyard.
 Intrigued, he brought them home with him — much to the disdain of his mother.